What is a Technical Writer? Definition + Examples

 What are the requirements to be a technical writer?

-In addition, they need to know what kind of information is needed by their audience in order to use it properly.
+In addition, they need to know what kind of information their audience needs to use it properly.

 You'll also want someone who has experience with documentation design so that you're sure your instructions are clear enough for whoever reads them!
 The person will usually work closely with engineers and developers before launch to make sure what's written reflects the design specifications.